 Learning computing was obviously a massive help with my job choice now, but Solent wasn't just about the degree.
 For me, Solent taught me how to prioritise my time effectively, how to work well in tough situations and how to get the most out of my studies.

-put into my studies was reflected in my grade, which seems obvious now.
+I became more aware that the effort I put into my studies was reflected in my grade, which seems obvious now.
 Before Solent I would complete work and hand it in, knowing that it was completed ... but during my time at Solent I learnt to work hard, hand work in and feel pleased, not because it was completed, but because I was proud of it.